-"Ancillary Sign" means any sign allowed by this code, with or without permit that is not a freestanding, incidental freestanding, wall, roof or projecting sign.
-If allowed within the zoning designation, ancillary signs include, but are not limited to: A-frame signs, flags (excluding attention flags), and banners.
+"Ancillary Sign" means any sign allowed by this code, with or without permit, that is not a freestanding, incidental freestanding, wall, roof or projecting sign.
+If allowed within the zoning designation, ancillary signs include, but are not limited to: signs which do not exceed six (6) square feet per sign face, A-frame signs, flags (excluding attention flags), and banners.